Kim Min-gwi

 Kim Min-gwi is a South Korean actor and model.
 He is known best known for his roles in dramas such as L.U.C.A.: The Beginning, She Would Never Know, Narco-Saints and Nevertheless.

-Biography and career
+Career

 He joined Big Picture Entertainment and made his debut as a model in 2017 and appeared in a number of modeling show: Seoul Fashion Week Dohn Hann, Sewing Boundaries, Discovery, Ordinary People, Greedilous and Anyoung, Holynumber7, Solidhomm.
 He also appeared in magazines GQ, Dyed and Cosmopolitan along with that he also appeared in music videos of Senozzi and WELL.
 He also did modeling for clothing brands such as Musinsa, Songjio Homme, and Wonder Place and he also appeared in commercials such as NH Investment & Securities, Hyundai Motor Company, and Naver Music.
 He made his acting debut in 2021, he appeared in She Would Never Know as a model and later he appeared in L.U.C.A.: The Beginning as Kim Tae-oh and Nevertheless as Nam Kyu-hyun.
 He also starred in movie Whispering Corridors 6: The Humming.